ploe/mort/docs/mmu/rom_t.md

 # What is the ROM?

-The Read Only Memory (ROM) is the address range, that represents the Game Boy program itself.
+The Read Only Memory (ROM) is the address range that represents the Game Boy program itself.
 It is the assembled binary that you, the developer, are wanting to test.

 The address range is from `0x0000` to `0x7FFF`